adrianovaladar/adrianovaladar.github.io/_pages/about.md

 My main languages are C and C++.
 I also know Java and Python and I am interested in learning Rust in a near future.

-I have a MsC degree in Electrical Engineering.
+I have a MSc degree in Electrical Engineering.

+In my freetime I like to exercise, to learn new things, to read, to be with my family and friends, to be at the beach and, of course, to code!

+If you have an idea and want to see if I’d be interested in helping out, don't hesitate to contact me.